jlouis/enacl/README.md

 ### INSTALL/Requirements:

 * Erlang/OTP 17.3.
 This library *needs* the newest dirty scheduler implementation.
-* Uses the libsodium sources. *Note:* libsodium is not in Debian/Ubuntu by default.
+* *Requires* the libsodium library. *Note:* libsodium is not packaged in Debian/Ubuntu by default.
 You need to use something to handle the installation for you.
 E.g., `checkinstall` or `stow` are good tools for this.
+For other systems, consult your package manager on how to install the package.
+Make sure you also get "development" packages containing the header file `libsodium.h`.

 To build the software execute: